-- Completion of at least 30 transferable credits from an accredited college with a minimum of 24 liberal arts credits equivalent to FIT’s General Education requirements: 3 credits in college-level mathematics above basic algebra (G2; B&T Majors: MA222 Statistics recommended); 3 credits in English composition (G1; Composition taken in the U.S. or in a country in which English is an official language); 3 credits in literature or speech; 3 credits in physical science, biology, or life science (G3).
-The remainder General Education/Liberal Arts credits are outlined below by school designation.
-Six (6) additional transferable elective credits are required for 30 transferable credits.
-Listing of FIT's General Education courses: fitnyc.edu/gened
+- Completion of at least 30 transferable credits from an accredited college with a minimum of 24 liberal arts credits equivalent to FIT’s General Education requirements: 3 credits in college-level mathematics above basic algebra (G2; MA222 Statistics recommended); 3 credits in English composition (G1; Composition taken in the U.S. or in a country in which English is an official language); 3 credits in English literature or speech; 3 credits in physical science, biology, or life science (G3).
+The remainder of the General Education/Liberal Arts credits are outlined below by school designation.
+Six (6) additional transferable elective credits are required for 30 transferable credits total.
+See the full listing of FIT’s General Education courses: fitnyc.edu/gened.

-- For applicants to the Jay and Patty Baker School of Business and Technology and Liberal Arts: 12 liberal arts credits in General Education areas G4-G10 from a minimum of 2 different areas (4 different areas recommended) - G4: Social Science (B&T majors: SS141 Macroeconomics recommended); G5: Western Civilization; G6: Arts; G7: Humanities; G8: Foreign Language; G9: Other World Civilizations; G10: American History
+- For applicants to the Jay and Patty Baker School of Business and Technology and Liberal Arts and Sciences: 12 liberal arts credits in General Education areas G4–G10 from a minimum of 2 different areas (4 different areas recommended): G4: Social Sciences (B&T majors: SS141 Macroeconomics recommended): G5: Western Civilization; G6: Arts; G7: Humanities; G8: Foreign Language; G9: Other World Civilizations; G10: American History.

-- General Education Exemptions: An earned bachelor’s degree or equivalent from an accredited four-year institution (U.S. or International) may exempt a student from all of the above liberal arts/general education requirements except 3 credits in English composition (G1; Composition taken in the U.S. or in a country in which English is an official language) and for Art and Design majors, 6 credits of Art History.
-If required to take English Composition or Art History, the student is expected to take the missing courses in the term before starting the degree program.
+- General Education Exemptions: An earned bachelor’s degree or equivalent from an accredited four-year institution (U.S. or international) may exempt a student from all of the above Liberal Arts/General Education requirements except 3 credits in English composition (G1; Composition taken in the U.S. or in a country in which English is an official language) and for Art and Design majors, 6 credits of Art History.
+If required to take English Composition or Art History, the student ideally takes the missing courses in the term before starting the degree program.

 Credit for published examinations applies to the following three tests, provided that the specified minimum performance levels are met, and that the subject examination is in an area that would normally be eligible to receive credit during an evaluation of transfer credits.